St George's Church, Edgbaston

 St George's Church, Edgbaston, is a parish church in the Church of England in Edgbaston, Birmingham.

 History

 It was built in 1836-38 as a chapel-of-ease to St Bartholomew's Church, Edgbaston.

 The original building consisted of a nave and two aisles, with galleries.
 The architect was Joseph John Scoles.

 In 1856 the church was enlarged with the addition of a chancel, to a design by the architect Charles Edge.

 The building was transformed in 1884-5 by the addition of the existing spacious and lofty nave, chancel and south aisle by the leading Birmingham architect J. A. Chatwin.
 The old nave became the north aisle, and the old chancel the Lady Chapel.

+"Extensive alterations and restorations in the interior of the church" were carried out to the designs of architect Arthur Edwards of Birmingham in 1899.
+Edwards was also the churchwarden for St George's.

 On 21 January 1970, it was made a Grade II listed building.